Advertising to a single audience is a tricky business at the best of times. Advertising to multiple generations is even harder.

 And now it’s over to you: how could you revamp your advertising to market your brand to children and parents?

 Looking for more great ideas?
 Check out our blog article on Marketing to Busy Women and Advertising to Millennial Parents.
-And to find out how to reach families in the REC Media network, please contact us today.
+And to find out how to reach families in the REC Media network, please explore our arena advertising opportunities or contact us today.
 And if you’ve enjoyed this email, why not sign up to our email list to receive the next one in your inbox?